-6. Maintain current-list voter lists and shall use all efforts to diligently update said list with correct address and phone numbers.

-7. Develop rules and regulations necessary to conduct Cherokee Nation elections, provided that such rules and regulations shall be published and transmitted to the Council no later than 90 days before the first day of filing for the election for which said rules and regulations are intended to apply, unless a shorter time is prescribed by the Council for purposes of a special election; Said rules are to be published in the Cherokee Phoenix and on the official web site of the Cherokee Nation as soon as practicable after transmittal to the Council.

-8. Approve the number and location of precincts and notify the Council of the identity of such sites no later than 90 days before the first day of filing before the election.
-Said locations are to be published in the Cherokee Phoenix and on the official web site of the Cherokee Nation as soon as practicable after transmittal to the Council.

-9. Provide the various Precinct Board officials with the proper instruction and training for performing their duties;

-10. Determine the eligibility of all candidates for office pursuant to Section 36 C of this Title and have the first authority to consider challenges to candidate eligibility;

-11. Conduct all election recounts pursuant to Section 94 of this Title;

-12. Conduct all general and special elections by secret ballot, provided that elections by the Council to fill vacant Council seats shall be by public roll call vote;

-13. Prepare and order the official ballot or ballots;

-14. Issue ballotsT414 fsheets and all support materials to hold an election;

-15. Be responsible for the storage of and safekeeping of all election ballots and allied documents after the close of the election pursuant to procedures established by the Election Commission; and

-16. Engage in any other activities for the performance of its responsibilities as required by the provisions of this Title.
+- 6. Maintain current list voter lists; - 7.
+Develop rules and regulations necessary to conduct Cherokee Nation elections, provided that such rules and regulations shall be published and transmitted to the Council no later than 6 months before the first day of filing for the election for which said rules and regulations are intended to apply, unless a shorter time is prescribed by the Council for purposes of a special election; - 8.
+Evaluate and determine the number and location of precincts and notify the Council of the identity of such sites no later than six months before the first day of filing before the election; - 9.
+Provide the various Precinct Board officials with the proper instruction and training for performing their duties; - 10.
+Determine the eligibility of all candidates for office pursuant to Section 36 C of this Title and have the first authority to consider challenges to candidate eligibility; - 11.
+Conduct all election recounts pursuant to Section 94 of this Title; - 12.
+Conduct all general and special elections by secret ballot, provided that elections by the Council to fill vacant Council seats shall be by public roll call vote; - 13.
+Prepare and order the official ballot or ballots; - 14.
+Issue ballots, tally sheets and all support materials to hold an election; - 15.
+Be responsible for the storage of and safekeeping of all election ballots and allied documents after the close of the election pursuant to procedures established by the Election Commission; and - 16.
+Engage in any other activities for the performance of its responsibilities as required by the provisions of this Title. - E. Meetings.

-17. Provide written reports and recommendations not less than a monthly basis to the Council and Principal Chief through the Rules Committee on activities of the Commission related to the conduct of elections.
-The Chairman or his/her designee shall give said report no less than on a monthly basis.

-18. Investigate and audit all financial reports and disclosures required by this Act, and to report any violations to the Cherokee Nation prosecutor and/or law enforcement.
-Further the Election Commission has the authority to assess any fines, penalties or other sanctions authorized by this Act.

-E. Meetings.
 The Election Commission shall conduct business in open meetings at the Election Services Office or other public location designated by the Commission, provided that the Commission may go into Executive Session for purposes of discussing personnel matters, any pending litigation and issues related to design and ordering of the official ballots.
 No vote shall be taken in Executive session, and all votes shall be public and recorded in the official minutes of Election Commission.
-Meeting minutes shall be-prepared by designated Election Services Office staff, setting forth Election Commission members present, and a summary of items discussed and action taken by vote of the Election Commission, and said minutes shall be subject to approval of the Commission.

-F. Compensation.
-The Election Commission members shall receive stipends or compensation for their services in accordance with their itemized budget approved by the Council.
+Meeting minutes shall be prepared by designated Election Services Office staff, setting forth Election Commission members present, and a summary of items discussed and action taken by vote of the Election Commission, and said minutes shall be subject to approval of the Commission. - F. Compensation.
+The Election Commission members shall receive stipends or compensation for their services in accordance with their itemized budget approved by the Council. - G. Removal of Election Commission Members.

-G. Removal of Election Commission Members.
-An Election Commission member may be removed from office for committing the following: willful neglect of the duties prescribed in this act;

-- 2) corruption in office; - drunkenness;

-4) incompetency, misfeasance, or malfeasance of office;

-5) for any conviction involving moral turpitude committed while in office;

-6) for campaigning for any candidate or measure or who otherwise improperly interferes with or attempts to improperly interfere with the conduct of any election;

-7) violation of any law of the Cherokee Nation that would be a felony in the

-State of Oklahoma;

-A petition for removal of an Election Commissioner may be brought by a majority vote of the Tribal Council or the Principal Chief.
-An Election Commissioner accused of violating the provisions of this Act shall be given notice of the hearing and charges and an opportunity to respond to the charges.
-The hearing shall be before the Judicial Appeals Tribunal in accordance with its Rules and Procedures.
-If the Judicial Appeals Tribunal finds that a commissioner has committed an act that would warrant removal that member shall be removed as a Commissioner.
-Tribunal.
+Any Election Commission member who campaigns for any candidate or measure or who otherwise improperly interferes with or attempts to improperly interfere with the conduct of any election may be removed from office, after a hearing before the Judicial Appeals Tribunal, under such rules and procedures as may be prescribed by the Council.
+An Election Commissioner accused of impropriety for purposes of removal shall be given notice of the hearing and charges and an opportunity to respond to the charges.
+A petition for removal of an Election Commissioner may be brought by a vote of the majority of Council members, or by the Principal Chief than ten (10) persons for each precinct defined in Section 2-A(18) of this Title, and for any other places specified by the Election Commission.
+Each Precinct Board shall be appointed by the Election Commission.
+The responsibilities of each Precinct Board official shall be established by the Election Commission, and may include titles such as inspector, judge, clerk and any others position titles deemed necessary by the Election Commission.

-12. Precinct Boards.
+♦ 12.
+Precinct Boards.